simon-weber/gmusicapi/README.md

 What's on the way:

+* integration with the Android service api
 * better packaging
-* verification of call responses

 ##Usage